StoneTrench/mineflayer-task-manager/README.md

 })
 ```

-Looks at the nearest entity, then says hello.
+Looks at the nearest entity, then says hello: (typescript)
 ```ts
 import { createBot } from "mineflayer";
 import { taskManager } from "mineflayer-task-manager";